What You Need to Know About Working for ICE in 2026

 • How to Prepare for a Career in Law Enforcement,

-• Career Paths in Homeland Security,
+• Career Paths Within the Department of Homeland Security,

 Original source: ice.gov